jnm2/DevExpressMods/Readme.md

 This project is taken from code that has been in production for over a year with minor tweaks along the way.
 I wouldn't release it if it wasn't reliable; however it's possible that I overlooked a use case, so verify your reports carefully.

 If you find a bug, please report it via https://github.com/jnm2/DevExpressMods/issues.
-You are at the mercy of my free time and your ingenuity.
-That said, if you upload a runnable demo demonstrating the bug I will likely have it fixed in a day or two.
+I will likely have it fixed in a day or two.

-If you are confused about how the feature works, I'm happy to get back to you as well.
+If you are confused about how the feature works, feel free to ask via [Gitter](https://gitter.im/jnm2/DevExpressMods) or the [issues](https://github.com/jnm2/DevExpressMods/issues) page.
 I'll update the documentation as needed.